MrKrYP70n/MrKrYP70n.github.io/_posts/2025-04-03-Banking-Trojan-Part1.md

 tags: [Malware, Reverse Engineering, Apk]
 ---

-Hi Everyone, In this blog we are going to look at the malicious android application that I got on text which looked like this.
+Hi Everyone, In this blog we are going to look at the malicious android application that my friend got on text.

 <figure><center><img src="/assets/Malware/Banking-Trojan/Malicious.jpg" alt="Banner"  width="252" height="500"></center></figure>